Avocado: Leaves

 In addition to the fruit, the leaves of Mexican avocados (Persea americana var. drymifolia) are used in some cuisines as a spice, with a flavor somewhat reminiscent of anise.
 They are sold both dried and fresh, toasted before use, and either crumbled or used whole, commonly in bean dishes.

-Avocado leaves can also be steeped in water to form a tea; used in traditional medicine, this may offer health benefits.
+Tea

+Avocado plants can be used to make tea from either the leaves or seeds.